 2016 was a year that brought cyber security into the spotlight of many major stories.
 From affecting the US Presidential Election to toppling the biggest corporations in the world, hacking was no longer a distant concern.
-The average person was exposed to the perils of poor security and how ill prepared even the Joint Chiefs were.
+The average person was exposed to the perils of poor security and how ill-prepared even the Joint Chiefs were.
 People have a right to be concerned about hacking and what cyber security should mean in their daily lives.
 Let’s consider what happened and what can be done.

 Though society has advanced rapidly in terms of tech, it’s not without cost.
-As cars were invented, so people had them stolen and experienced horrible accidents.
-When mobile phones were able to use software, it meant they could also get viruses.
+As cars were invented, people had them stolen and experienced horrible accidents.
+When mobile phones were able to use the software, it meant they could also get viruses.
 And now, with the widespread adoption and use of the internet, hackers are finding their way into more areas than ever before.

 Starting last year, there was a steady rise in the visibility of large-scale hacking.
 In what Fortune called “the hack of the century”, “a cyber-invasion brought Sony Pictures to its knees and terrified corporate America”.
 Many experts knew this was only the beginning but few could’ve predicted it would extend as far as American elections.

 This year, intelligence agencies confirmed the shocking news that Russian hackers had attempted to influence the election, to help Donald Trump win.
 President Barack Obama has of course taken an interest, and according to CNN, “ordered US intelligence agencies to complete a full review of hacking in US elections going back to 2008 before he leaves office and Trump is sworn in to take his place”.

 As we’ve previously highlighted, Trump, when he takes over, must make serious steps in increasing cyber security in the country.